Jéssica S. Scheumann

 Jéssica S. Scheumann (/ˈdʒɛsɪkə ˈɛs ˈʃaɪmən/ (born 7 June 1992) is a Brazilian-born children's writer, publisher, and child development specialist based in the United States.
 She is the founder of Arteirinha, a bilingual Portuguese–English publishing house, through which she has authored several picture books including Sometimes It’s Time (Tem Horas que é a Hora), The Rope That Ties Us (O Laço que Nos Une), Good Night, Amazon (Boa Noite, Amazônia), and Where Summer Melts Christmas (Quando o Verão Derrete o Natal).

 Her work draws on child development science, informed by her master's degree in Positive Parenting.
-Her books have been recognized with distinctions such as the Positive Parenting Seal from Escola da Educação Positiva and reviewed by outlets including Readers’ Favorite and Feathered Quill.
+Her books have been recognized with distinctions such as the Positive Parenting Seal from Escola da Educação Positiva and reviewed by outlets including Readers’ Favorite and the Feathered Quill.

 Early life and education

 Scheumann was born in Itabuna and grew up in Porto Seguro, both in the state of Bahia, Brazil.
 Although reading was not a common practice in her household, she discovered a love of literature in childhood after borrowing The Wonderful Wizard of Oz from her school library as part of a class assignment.
 Although the class was instructed to read only one chapter, she finished the entire book in a single night — an experience she has since described as the beginning of her storytelling journey.
 She earned a BA in Social Communication with a focus on Journalism from União Metropolitana de Educação e Cultura (Unime) in Itabuna in 2014, and went on to work in marketing, copywriting, and journalism in Bahia before moving abroad.

 In 2019, she moved to the United States as part of an au pair exchange program, a live-in childcare arrangement that connects young adults with host families abroad.
 She lived first in Maryland and later in Austin, Texas, before relocating to Washington State.
 While in Texas, she studied children's literature at Austin Community College, during which she developed the manuscript that became her first book, Sometimes It’s Time (Tem Horas que é a Hora).
 In 2024, she completed a master's degree in positive parenting at Faculdade Brasília.